 In California, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-Who Can Serve Notices in California?
+Who Can Serve Eviction Notices in California?

 In California, landlords can serve eviction notices and lease termination notices themselves.
 Landlords may choose to hire a sheriff, process server or independent party over eighteen (18) years old to serve an official notice, but they are not required to do so by law.

-When Can Notices Be Served in California?
+When Can Eviction Notices Be Served in California?

 In California, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

 For a 3 Day Notice to Quit, the eviction notice used for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
-There is no legal grace period for paying rent in California.
-Rent is late starting the day after it’s due.
+There is no legal grace period for paying rent in California, rent is late starting the day after it’s due.

 Acceptable Forms of Service in California

-- Handing the notice to the tenant in person;
+- Hand delivery to the tenant

 Obtaining Proof of Service in California